Ice-Citron/OpenGL-Series/README - Notes/Notes [EP1-EP6].md

         - Functionality: Converts primitives into fragments for each pixel they cover.
         - OpenGL Methods:
-            = Controlled by the OpenGL context, not directly exposed through methods.
+            = Controlled by the OpenGL context (the state machine), not directly exposed through methods.
 Settings like viewport dimensions set with glViewport().

     6. Fragment Shading